abpframework/abp/docs/en/release-info/migration-guides/abp-9-0.md

 After updating your solution to .NET 9.0, you should apply the following steps:

-* Change the `app.UseStaticFiles()` to `app.MapAbpStaticAssets()` in your module classes of your host applications.
+* Change the `app.UseStaticFiles()` to `app.MapAbpStaticAssets()` in the module classes of your host applications.
     * Some JavaScript/CSS/Images files exist in the Virtual File System, but ASP NET Core 9's `MapStaticAssets` can't handle them.
 This is why we created the **MapAbpStaticAssets**.
 * Upgrade the Microsoft packages (also other packages) for .NET 9.0.
 You can check the [Directory.Packages.props](https://github.com/abpframework/abp/blob/rel-9.0/Directory.Packages.props) file for package versions and update the necessary ones.

 ### Made the IdentitySession Entity Extensible & Updated the MaxIpAddressesLength

-In this version, we made the `IdentitySession` entity as extensible and as a result of that, you should aware of the changes explained below:
+In this version, we made the `IdentitySession` entity extensible and as a result of that, you should be aware of the changes explained below:

 * `IdentitySession` entity inherits from **AggregateRoot** instead of **BasicAggregateRoot**.
 Here is the PR for the related change: [#20771](https://github.com/abpframework/abp/pull/20771)
-* `IdentitySession` entity's **MaxIpAddress** property now allows up to 2048 character.
+* `IdentitySession` entity's **MaxIpAddress** property now allows up to 2048 characters.
 You can check the related PR, [here](https://github.com/abpframework/abp/pull/20819).

 You should create a new migration and apply it to your database for the changes explained above.